 If more than one role group applies to this configuration, edit the value for the appropriate role group.
-See Modifying Configuration Properties on page 10.
+See Modifying Configuration Properties Using Cloudera Manager on page 10.

-7. Restart the Hue service.
+- 6. Click Save Changes to commit the changes. - 7.
+Restart the Hue service.